 How much can you save on car insurance in North Carolina?

-If you compare car insurance quotes, you could enjoy an annual saving of around 38% on a full coverage policy in North Carolina.
+By comparing car insurance quotes, you can save an average of 38% per year for a full coverage policy in North Carolina.

 While savings will depend upon individual circumstances, there are still significant benefits associated with comparison shopping and getting exactly what you need at an affordable price.